LC-Linkous/nanoVNA_python/README.md

     * Works from https://cho45.stfuawsc.com/NanoVNA/ using the latest version of chrome browser, and as an Android .apk

 This library, `nanoVNA_python`, is a non-GUI based library with access to low-level interfacing.
-It has been written as a companiion to the [tinySA_python library](https://github.com/LC-Linkous/tinySA_python).
-Even though there is a lot os similarities between teh devices, the libraries are key seperate in order to make it clear which examples, tips, and documetnation go to which device.
+It has been written as a companion to the [tinySA_python library](https://github.com/LC-Linkous/tinySA_python).
+Even though there is a lot of similarities between the devices, the library GitHub repositories are separate in order to make it clear which examples, tips, and documentation go to which device.

-This library covers most documented commands for the NanoVNA device series.
+This library covers most of the documented commands for the NanoVNA device series.
 The documentation is sorted based on the serial command, with some provided usage examples.
 While some error checking exists in both the device and the library, it is not exhaustive.
 It is strongly suggested to read the official documentation before attempting to script with your device.

 Done: